-Image in CB&Q brochure of Avalon, Santa Catalina Island, four hours by rail and . boat from Los Angeles (1902).
+"Avalon, Santa Catalina Island, four hours by rail and boat from Los Angeles, 1902-1903."

+Newberry Library Chicago.
 CB&Q, Overland Excursions Brochures.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .